gezeresolutionsweb/webdia-cli/README.md

 ### 2.x (Roy)

   * Manager user access.
-  * Hava some collaboration in the webapp.
+  * Have some collaboration in the webapp.
   * Use dia stencils.

 ### 3.x (Côté)